NSW Work Injury Claim

 Why PIAWE matters more than most workers realise

-PIAWE is the baseline figure used to calculate your weekly payments after a work injury.
+The PIAWE baseline is the figure used to calculate your weekly payments after a work injury.
 If the insurer gets that starting number wrong, every later payment period can be wrong too.
 That means an apparently small mistake in overtime, allowances, penalties, commissions, or second-job income can turn into months or years of underpayment.

 In practice, PIAWE disputes are rarely just maths problems.
 A weak or incomplete wage calculation often turns into a broader strategy problem once the insurer starts relying on the same wrong number during section 36, section 37, section 38, or section 39 stages.
 That is why it helps to check the rate early and compare it against your payslips, rosters, contract terms, and the way your real work pattern operated before injury.